 Outlaw's New Road

 @michelinguide

 "He might not be Cornish by birth but Nathan Outlaw has certainly made Cornwall his home, with this smart yet laid-back offering occupying a great position on the headland.
-There are few other chefs in the country who understand and execute seafood cookery as well as Nathan; his tasting menu is guided by the daily catch and the refined, unfussy dishes feature classical combinations which keep the focus firmly on the ultra-fresh ingredients.
-Service strikes the perfect balance of professional yet personable and the signature Porthilly sauce is unmissable." - Michelin Inspector
+There are few other chefs in the country who understand and execute seafood cookery quite as well; his menus are guided by the daily catch and the refined, pared-back dishes feature classical combinations which keep the focus firmly on the ultra-fresh ingredients.
+Service strikes the perfect balance of professional yet personable and the signature Porthilly sauce is unmissable.
+Bedrooms are available in the Guest House across the road." - Michelin Inspector

+Outlaw's New Road